hetkpatel/Mirage/README.md

 #### Arguments

 - `dir`: One or more directory paths containing the images and videos to be processed.
-LensLib will crawl through all sub-directories from the parent directory and find all photos and videos to process.
+Mirage will crawl through all sub-directories from the parent directory and find all photos and videos to process.

 - `--dry_run` (`-d`): Perform a dry run without any modifications.
 Useful for previewing changes.